varunvjr/varunvjr.github.io/Readme.md

 Inspired by the various website portfolio design available on youtube and github

-Added send email from contact form  by following https://www.youtube.com/watch?v=D-NYmDWiFjU  link.
+Added send email for contact form  by following https://www.youtube.com/watch?v=D-NYmDWiFjU  link.

 External Frameworks Used: